-In other words, if flying United book through United, Using Avis book through them.
+In other words, if flying United book through United, using Avis book through them.
 We prefer Hilton hotels, so we book directly through Hilton.
 In the case of cruises, please go through the cruise line itself.
 They are more likely to take better care of you than if you used a third party.
-If their issues arise, especially during travel, you can deal with them directly, not through others.
+If their issues arise, especially during travel, you can deal with them directly, not through other parties speaking for you.
 You might also be less likely to be bumped off if the flight is overbooked.